soc-ucsd/DeeP-LCC/README.md

 **See our experimental validation on [youtube](https://www.youtube.com/watch?v=ZZ2cWhapqpc).**

+See [Distributed DeeP-LCC](https://github.com/wangjw18/Distributed-DeeP-LCC) for a distributed version of DeeP-LCC, which is applicable to large-scale mixed traffic control.

 ## Data-EnablEd Predictive Leading Cruise Control (DeeP-LCC)
 DeeP-LCC is a data-driven predictive control strategy for CAVs in mixed traffic, where human-driven vehicles (HDVs) also exist.
 Our strategy aims to deal with unknown nonlinear car-following behaviors of HDVs.